 Deborah Watters (Vice Chair)

-Deborah completed here degree in Social Policy at the University of Ulster, Jordanstown in 1990 and trained as a youth worker in the USA in the early nineties.
+Deborah completed her degree in Social Policy at the University of Ulster, Jordanstown in the early 90’s and trained as a youth worker in the USA.
 She has a Post-Graduate Diploma in Restorative Practices from the University of Ulster and is currently completing her Masters in Human Rights Law and Criminal Justice at Queen’s University.

-Deborah has been involved in the area of justice work, peace building and conflict transformation for the past 20 years.
-She has worked as a restorative justice practitioner for the past 15 years, including the management of the first restorative justice programme in the USA from 1993 – 1997.
+Deborah has been involved in the area of justice work, peace building and conflict transformation for the past 28 years.
+She has worked as a restorative justice practitioner and manager for the past 22 years, including the management of the first restorative justice programme in the USA from 1993 – 1997.
 Deborah has been involved with the development of restorative justice in Northern Ireland since 1997 and played a key role in transferring her learnings from the USA into the Northern Ireland context.
-She is currently the Assistant Director of Northern Ireland Alternatives, a community based restorative justice programme operating at grassroots level in North/West Belfast, East Belfast, South Belfast and Bangor which works closely with young people and adults involved in crime, anti social behaviour and interface violence.
+She is currently the Co-Director of Northern Ireland Alternatives, a community based restorative justice programme operating at grassroots level in North/West Belfast, East Belfast, South Belfast and Bangor which works closely with young people and adults involved in crime, anti-social behaviour and interface violence.

-Deborah is actively involved in training in restorative practices and medication both within local communities, schools, universities and statutory agencies and has provided training, consultancy and presentation/lectures at a local, regional and international level.
-She is current a Board Member of the Institute of Criminology and Criminal Justice at QUB, Include Youth and Terry Enright Foundation.
+Deborah is actively involved in training in restorative practices and mediation both within local communities, schools, universities and statutory agencies and has provided training, consultancy and presentation/lectures at a local, regional and international level.
+She is currently a Board Member of the Institute of Criminology and Criminal Justice at QUB and Include Youth.